My name is Ron Maloney and I did my first appraisal in 1982, when I was 25 years old. Back in the day I was the new kid on the block.

-His main focus had been selling real estate, but a mortgage broker, who liked to refer to himself as “Frank The Bank” was sending my dad more volume than he could handle.
+His main focus had been selling Real Estate, but a mortgage broker, who liked to refer to himself as “Frank The Bank” was sending my dad more appraisal volume than he could handle.

 I didn’t know anything about appraising but I wanted the opportunity to work with my father, so I said yes.
 I figured I would return to teaching when the new school year began.

 But I was wrong… I never did go back.

 At first, owning an appraisal business with my father was fun and gratifying.
 The first few years we kept growing and gaining valuable experience.
 Then came 1986 and with it a real estate boom -the likes of which we had never seen!
 And we were in position to capitalize on it.
 My brother Bob began helping us out.
 We hired friends and business associates and others who wanted an opportunity.